qgtcollab/QGT-database/README.md

 Supported by DOE topical collaboration program (DE-SC0023646)

-The data in this databse are contained in csv files in the directory *Tables* The pdf files with papers are in the directory *PDF* An example of visualization of the data is in the notebook visuals_example.ipynb
+The data in this databse are contained in csv files in the directory *Tables*.

+The pdf files with papers are in the directory *PDF*.

+An example of visualization of the data is in the notebook visuals_example.ipynb.

 ## DVCS data